Floorp-Projects/Floorp/intl/docs/locale.rst

 Filtering
 ^^^^^^^^^

-This is the most common scenario, where there is a benefit to creating a maximal possible list of locales that the user may benefit from.
+This is the most common scenario, where there is an advantage in creating a maximal possible list of locales that the user may benefit from.

 An example of a scenario: